HabanaAI/Gaudi-tutorials/PyTorch/vLLM_Tutorials/Deploying_vLLM/README.md

 &nbsp;

 # Running vLLM server with custom parameters
-1) The follow variables come with defaults but can be overridden with appropriate values
+1) The following variables come with defaults but can be overridden with appropriate values
  -  -e tensor_parallel_size (Optional number of cards to use.
 If not set, a default will be chosen)
  -  -e max_model_len (Optional, set a length that suits your workload.
 If not set, a default will be chosen)